 - ATMs: In the Manco Capac main square and surrounding streets you will find ATMs machines.
 But, before, take note if your bank charges some commission for withdrawing cash abroad.

-- Personal documents: Always, carry with you your passport and your Machu Picchu entrance ticket.
+- Personal documents: Always, carry with you your passport and your tickets to Machu Picchu.
 Why?
-Because both documents will be useful to the entrance to the citadel (The security control always requires these two ones) and to get information when a bill of sale of any establishment will be registered for you.
+Because both documents will be useful for the entrance to the citadel (The security control always requires these two ones) and to get information when a bill of sale of any establishment will be registered for you.

 - Allowed luggage weight on the train: 5 kilos or 11 pounds is the maximum weight of luggage allowed on the train (Peru Rail and Inca Rail)